pncnmnp/phoenix10.1/README.md

 * `end`
   * routine to end the broadcast
   * characteristic is ignored
+* `no-ads`
+  * removes fictional advertisements from the broadcast.
+This action should come before `up`
+  * characteristic value is ignored

-As of yet, the fictional advertisements and daily QnA cannot be configured and are present in every broadcast.
+As of yet, the daily QnA cannot be configured and is present in every broadcast.

 # Run
 Once `schema.json` is configured, run the software using: